 The First Toothbrushes Were Made with Pig Hair

 The first mention of an actual brush to clean teeth appears in Chinese writings around the 13th century.
 Bamboo or animal bone was used as the handle of the toothbrush and pig hair formed the bristles.
 Toothbrushes weren’t widely used or produced, however, until a couple of hundred years later.

 Around the year 1780, an Englishman named William Addis was sitting in his prison cell thinking of better ways to clean our teeth than rubbing them with a rag full of soot and salt (yuck!).
 He carved a handle out of animal bone, made some holes at the top, and tied swine bristles to it.
 When he got out of prison, he turned toothbrush production into a business and made a fortune!

 As appetizing as pig hair sounds, aren’t you glad toothbrushes nowadays are made with nylon bristles?
 Nylon was invented in 1938 and by the 1950s, toothbrushes began to look and feel more like they do today.
 More technological advances made it possible to develop toothbrushes even further, and the electric toothbrush made its way to the United States in 1960.

 People are still looking to drive toothbrush technology forward.
 New apps are being created all the time to make toothbrushing easier and more enjoyable.
 It even looks like built-in cameras may be in the future of toothbrushes!

 The Toothbrush: One of Man’s Greatest Inventions?

 The idea of the toothbrush was simple, but there’s no doubt it has greatly contributed to our oral and overall health.
-In fact, when a group of people were asked which invention they could not live without, the toothbrush beat out the car, computer, cell phone and microwave!
+In fact, when a group of people was asked which invention they could not live without, the toothbrush beat out the car, the computer, the cell phone, and microwave!